GEO for eCommerce: How AI Is Replacing Traditional Search (2026 Guide)

 It's no longer just about keywords and rankings.
 You must track how AI agents interpret and display your store and products, whether your pricing and inventory are up to date, and how reliable your brand appears across the web.

+SE Ranking was one of the first mainstream SEO tools to include AI visibility tracking, monitoring how your brand appears in Google AI Overviews and chat-based answers.
 Their structured data guide also helps merchants understand how schema impacts both SEO and generative search.

-5. Structured Data Validation Tools
+Structured Data Validation

-- Google Rich Results Test – checks eligibility for Product, Review, and FAQ rich snippets.
+- Google Rich Results Test — checks eligibility for Product, Review, and FAQ rich snippets

-- Schema.org Validator – verifies that your JSON-LD follows Schema.org standards.
+- Schema.org Validator — verifies that your JSON-LD follows Schema.org standards

 Run these after any theme or module update to maintain trust in your structured data.

-📊 Key GEO/GXO Metrics to Track
+Key GEO/GXO Metrics to Track

 | Metric | Why It Matters | How to Track |